mars0i/free/doc/Level.md

 Notes on code in level.cljc
 ===

-##

-## Notation

-`m*`, `m+`, `m-` are either scalar or matrix `*`, `+`, and `-`, depending on the value of `use-core-matrix`, which determines which namespace is loaded.
-`e*` is `*`, or elementwise matrix multiplication.  `tr` is matrix transpose, or the identity function for scalars.  `inv` is reciprocal, for scalars, or matrix inverse, for matrices.  `(make-identity-obj n)` returns an n by n identity matrix, or 1 for scalars.

-The derivative of function `f` is called `f'` .
-A value of `foo` at the next level down is called `-foo`.
-A value of `foo` at the next level up is called `+foo`.
-Also see the docstrings for ``Level`` and other functions.

-The functions `next-foo` calculate the next value of `foo`.
-Each `next-foo` function accepts three `Level` structures as values: The next `Level` down, the current `Level`, and the next `Level` up.
-However, some of these `Level`s might not be used for a given calculation, in which case the parameter for that level will be `_` , indicating that it will be ignored.

-This version of level.cljc doesn't use a function g, but assumes that g is a product of theta with another function `h`, as in many Bogacz's examples.

 ## Overview

-Please see the docstring for `->Level` or `map->Level` (at the repl or in level.cljc) for information about the fields in the `Level` record definition.
-Note that each of the data fields also has a corresponding `-dt` field that holds the scaling factor that determines how fast the field will be updated.
-I chose to include these in each Level record to allow for the possibility of different speeds at different levesl.

 The state of a network consists of a sequence of three or more levels:
 A first (zeroth) and last level, and one or more inner levels.
 It's